-Students expelled after the start of the school year but within 30 days following the pupil enrollment count date (this includes students who were suspended out-of-school during the 11-day count period, awaiting an expulsion hearing):
+Students expelled after the start of the school year on or within 30 days following the count date (this includes students who were suspended out-of-school during the 11-day count period, awaiting an expulsion hearing):

-- These students have established attendance at a district school during the current school year (prior to the count date). - Funding level is determined based upon the scheduled teacher-pupil instruction and contact time as evidenced by the student's schedule at the time of expulsion. - Attendance documentation should be provided from both the district school (prior to expulsion) AND from the expelled program or expelled services (on the count date or within 30 days following the count date).

-• The district should attempt to start expelled services within 30 days following the pupil enrollment count date in order for the student to meet the attendance requirements for funding (i.e., resume attendance within 30 days following the pupil enrollment count date).
+- These students have established attendance at a district school during the current school year (prior to the count date), but did not meet the attendance requirement at the district school on or within 30 days following the count date. - Funding level is determined based upon the scheduled teacher-pupil instruction and contact time as evidenced by the student's schedule at the time of expulsion. - Attendance documentation should be provided from both the district school (prior to expulsion) AND from the expelled program or expelled services (on the count date or within 30 days following the count date). - The district should attempt to start expelled services within 30 days following the pupil enrollment count date in order for the student to meet the attendance requirements for funding (i.e., resume attendance within 30 days following the pupil enrollment count date).